Mai FM: Programming

 Mai FM is a networked station with all shows and music broadcasting from its Auckland studios.

-The Mai Hot 1000 The Mai Hot 1000 is one of the station's annual countdown features.
+The Mai Hot 1000 is one of the station's annual countdown features.
 The chart order, including which artists and songs feature, is voted by listeners on the station's official website.
 The countdown runs on weekdays over a three-week period started in 2013 as The Mai Hot 500 according to their official Instagram page.
 It was renamed The Mai Hot 900 in 2014 and expanded by 300 songs in 2020.
 Then in 2022 it had 200 songs removed due to the launch of The Mai Hip Hop 100 and The Mai RnB 100 Countdowns.